Boris Johnson sang 'I will survive' to new communications director and joked about taking the knee

-Guto Hari revealed the Prime Minister burst into song after he asked him if he could survive the partygate scandal that has seen a string of high profile resignations.
+Guto Harri revealed the Prime Minister burst into song after he asked him if he could survive the ‘partygate’ scandal that has seen a string of high-profile resignations.

-Speaking to Welsh language news site Golwg360, Mr Hari added the Prime Minister had joked about the time he took the knee on GB news.
+Speaking to Welsh language news site Golwg360, Mr Hari said Mr Johnson had joked about the time he took the knee on GB news.

 “Nobody expects that, but that’s how it went.”

-He continued: “About 90 per cent of our discussion was very serious but it shows he’s a character and there’s fun to be had with him.
+Mr Harri said: “About 90 per cent of our discussion was very serious, but it shows he’s a character and there’s fun to be had with him.

 "He’s not a devilish man like some are trying to misrepresent him.”